 Development within the USA must be encouraged to ease the pressure for development outside that area.
-To provide an incentive for development within the USA, the Planning Commission will adopt development alternatives that tend to reduce the cost of the infrastructure for residential development.
-One method for accomplishing this is conservation developments that maintain gross densities on a tract of land, but allow smaller lots and larger amounts of green space.
+To provide an incentive for development within the USA, the Planning Staff and the Planning Commission will adopt development alternatives that tend to reduce the cost of the infrastructure for residential development.
+One method for accomplishing this is conservation developments that maintain gross densities on a tract of land but allow smaller lots and larger amounts of green space.
 Since developments are generally more compact, the costs of utilities and roadways are reduced.

-Other alternatives for reducing development costs and providing development incentives will be explored by the Planning Commission.
-In addition, the Planning Commission will discourage multi-family housing that supports Murray State University in areas that are not near the University
+Other alternatives for reducing development costs and providing development incentives will be explored by the Planning Staff and the Planning Commission.
+In addition, the Planning Commission will discourage multi-family housing that supports Murray State University in areas that are not near the University.